outdreamer/build-a-cure/docs/tasks/examples.md

     - sources of randomness
       - errors are evenly distributed among more complex adjacent sub-components not expected to change as much

-## filters that reduce the problem space
+## solution filters that reduce the problem space
     - identify the worst error types, as assumption combinations having the lowest solution metric fulfillment if incorrect
       - in the problem of 'predict cat vs. dog', the worst error types are:
         - an object from one category having all the features used to differentiate between categories, but with variable values of the other category (cat having dog features)